 Community paramedicine, also known as mobile integrated health (MIH-CP) is an innovative model of care that seeks to improve the effectiveness and efficiency of health care delivery by using specially trained paramedics in partnership with other health care providers to address the needs of local health care systems.

-On November 14, 2014, the California Office of Statewide Health Planning and Development approved an application from the California Emergency Medical Services Authority to establish a Health Workforce Pilot Project (HWPP) to test multiple community paramedicine concepts.
-OSHPD has since been renewed the HWPP for one-year periods in 2015, 2016, and 2017.
-The HWPP encompasses 14 projects in 11 areas of the state that are testing seven different CP concepts.
+On November 14, 2014, the California Office of Statewide Health Planning and Development (OSHPD) approved an application from the California Emergency Medical Services Authority to establish a Health Workforce Pilot Project (HWPP) to test multiple community paramedicine concepts.
+OSHPD has since renewed the HWPP for one-year periods in 2015, 2016, and 2017.
+The community paramedicine HWPP has encompassed 17 projects in 13 communities across California that have tested seven different community paramedicine concepts.
+Eleven projects are currently enrolling patients, including eight projects launched in 2015, one launched in 2017, and two launched in 2018.
+An additional project plans to begin enrolling patients as soon as it receives approval from its Institutional Review Board (IRB).
+Five of the initial projects have closed due to various challenges.

 The HWPP regulations require organizations that sponsor pilot projects to retain an independent evaluator to assess trainee performance, patient acceptance, and cost effectiveness.
-The Philip R. Lee Institute for Health Policy Studies and the Healthforce Center (formerly the Center for the Health Professions) at the University of California, San Francisco, are conducting the evaluation funded by the California Health Care Foundation.
-This report updates findings from a report issued in January 2017, which summarized the evaluators' findings regarding implementation from June 2015, the month in which projects began enrolling patients, through September 2016.iii This update presents findings from the evaluation through June 2017.
-A subsequent update will present findings through September 2017.
+The Philip R. Lee Institute for Health Policy Studies and Healthforce Center at the University of California, San Francisco, are conducting the evaluation funded by the California Health Care Foundation.